dsharath/Matrix_and_numpy/README.md

-# Matrix_and_numpy
+#                                                     Matrix And Numpy
-This project shows a How to use Numpy for the matrices in python
+It is a final project in Udacitys' matrix and numpy refresher course, these project explains the using of numpy in python for basic math calculations.